 Imagine, instead of undergoing an invasive procedure with a colonoscopy and being under sedation, and after a major bowel preparation, you now have an option—the quicker, gentler, minimally invasive procedure at Front Range Preventive Imaging, a Virtual Colonoscopy, or VC.

 As with conventional colonoscopy, VC requires a cleansing of the colon.
-However, the “prep” for a VC is not as intensive as the prep for a conventional.
 Basically, it consists of taking a stool softener, MiraLax®, drinking 8 oz. of magnesium citrate, and then spending a half day on clear liquids of your choice.
 A dilute barium solution is also given to tag any stool or fluid remaining in the colon.
 Our technologists will explain the preparation to you and provide you with what you need for this stage of the procedure.

 When you arrive at Front Range, you will change into a gown.
 A small disposable tube is inserted a short way into the rectum to inflate the colon with carbon dioxide.
 There are no dyes, no sedation, and no IV is required.
 A reduced radiation CAT scan is taken, first with the patient lying on their back, and again with the patient lying on their stomach.